 You may offer your customers a voucher or credit note if you have (had) to cancel holiday trips or airline tickets.
 However, under EU rules, passengers and travellers have the right to choose between vouchers or cash reimbursement for cancelled transport tickets (plane, train, bus/coach and ferries) or package travel.
 You are no longer allowed to offer vouchers or credit notes for package trips that were booked after 1 January 2021 and which you want to cancel.
 You should pay your customer back within 14 days.

 A package trip is a package with at least 2 travel services such as transport, hotel or rental car.
 A package trip lasts at least 24 hours or has at least 1 overnight stay.
 If you sell a package trip you must:

 - take measures to protect your clients in case you meet financial problems.
-By joining a guarantee fund (in Dutch) such as the Travel Compensation Fund (SGR) or the Compensation Fund for Specialised Tour Operators (GGTO) you provide your clients with satisfactory protection.
+For instance by joining a travel guarantee fund.
 You mention these measures in your brochure or on your website.

-- inform your clients about their rights and among others also the nature of the trip and the rights that come with it (use the standard forms), the destination, the price, what is included in the price and when payment is due.
+- inform your clients in clear language about among others the nature of the trip and the rights that come with it (use the standard forms), the destination, the price, what is included in the price, and when payment is due.
 You put this in a travel agreement.

 - inform your clients on passport and visa requirements